formix/RetroZ/README.md

 Pycknel and his son did an amazing design work and are doing great stuff!

 ## Development Note

+### 2019-01-15
 The review phase is done!
 I just sent the board to production.
 I should get the finished board next week.

+### 2019-01-26
+I recieved my parts yesterday.
+I just finished to create the BOM and sort through my parts to order what is missing.
+I expect to recieve my order in the coming week.
+I'll work on the NASCOM Basic once I got the computer assembled.
+Stay tuned!

 ## What's Inside?
 The computer is as minimal as it can be.
 It has a 7.3728 MHz Z80 CPU, 32kB of